PaulRBerg/prb-math/README.md

 ## Security

 While I set a high bar for code quality and test coverage, you should not assume that this project is completely safe to use.
-PRBMath has not been audited by a security researcher.
+PRBMath has not yet been audited by a third-party security researcher.

 ### Caveat Emptor